-The Radiologic Technology Program is jointly sponsored by Mansfield University, a member of the Pennsylvania State Higher Education System, and Guthrie Robert Packer Hospital, a tertiary care teaching hospital, Level II Regional Trauma Center.
+The Radiologic Technology Program is jointly sponsored by Commonwealth University Mansfield campus, a member of the Pennsylvania State Higher Education System, and Guthrie Robert Packer Hospital, a tertiary care teaching hospital, Level I Regional Trauma Center.
 The Program is an intensive, hands-on, two-year program leading to an associate in applied science (A.A.S.) degree and employment as a radiologic technologist.
 Students are on the Mansfield, Pa., campus the first semester.
 The remaining five semesters, including two summer sessions, require clinical and classroom experience at Guthrie Robert Packer Hospital, in Sayre, Pa.